mendix/docs/content/en/docs/control-center/company-settings.md

 ## 1 Introduction

-The **Company Settings** page allows you to change company details, company email domains, and security contact as well as view and add Mendix Admins.
+The **Company Settings** page allows you to change company details, company email domains, and security contact.
+Moreoever, you can view and add Mendix Admins of your company.

 ## 2 General Settings {#company-general-settings}